 Where the design community meets.

-Product designer Joined about 5 years ago
+Product designer Joined over 5 years ago

 About the resume, you should make a white version, think about the HRs that might need to print it :)

 Hey Rachel, I'll do my best to answer your questions: